microsoft/TypeScript-New-Handbook/chapters/Narrowing.md

 ```

 Uh-oh, we're getting an error on `padding + 1`.
-TypeScript is warning us that adding a `number` to a `numbe
-tring` might not give us what we want, and it's right.
+TypeScript is warning us that adding a `number` to a `number | string` might not give us what we want, and it's right.
-We're not handling the case for when `padding` is a `string`, so let's do exactly that.
+In other words, we haven't explicitly checked if `padding` is a `number` first, nor are we handling the case where it's a `string`, so let's do exactly that.

 ```ts
 function padLeft(padding: number | string, input: string) {